Lucky-Kashyap/Namaste-React/readme.md

       <h1 name="lucky">Hello World From React JS</h1>

+- props are children + attributes that we pass inside element.

 - Most Costly operation is when DOM needs to be changed or updating (DOM tree gets changed)

 - DOM Tree is getting changed (removing node or adding node) , it is very expensive & react solves it very effectively